nick-schwarzenberg/network-emulator/README.md

 ## Emulator

+The emulator is meant to be run in a separate terminal after the routing has been set up.
 As of now, fixed per-packet delays, limited bandwidth and packet errors can be emulated.
 Note that the currently included Python3 script [emulator.py](emulator.py) serves as a minimal application example and placeholder for more sophisticated model-based emulation.
-Since asynchronous I/O using `asyncio` is a pain in Python and voids the purpose of providing an easy-to-read example, the script reads and writes packets synchronously.
-Beware that this effectively creates a half-duplex link where new incoming packets are only processed once the previous has left the emulator.
-Also, this adds jitter and should not be used to emulate low latency connections.
-Improved implementations may be included in the future.
+Since asynchronous I/O using `asyncio` is a pain in Python and voids the purpose of providing an easy-to-understand example, the script reads and writes packets synchronously.
+Beware that this effectively creates a half-duplex first-in first-out link where incoming packets are only processed once the previous has left the emulator.
+Not being able to read a packet right when it arrives adds load-dependent delays (jitter); this will limit suitability for emulating low-latency connections.
+Improved asynchronous implementations may be included in the future.

 ### Usage